EN / UA

 Program duration

-The program runs from September 2024 to June 2025 (10 months), featuring 8 lectures per month, and includes online learning, two offline events in Ukraine, a study tour to Vienna, and group work on final projects.
+The program runs from October 2025 to May 2026, featuring 8 lectures per month, and includes online learning, two offline events in Ukraine, a study tour to Vienna, and group work on final projects.

 Terms of participation